KHJ (AM): Legacy

 A low-power FM (LPFM) station in Madras, Oregon, KHJA-LP (102.1 FM), aired an oldies format as a tribute to the 1960s–1970s era KHJ and used the Los Angeles station's logo, jingles, and "Boss Radio" slogans.
 (In 2008, it changed its call sign to KGBZ-LP and started re-broadcasting a Spanish Christian network called "Ondas de Vida" from California.)
-In 2016, a new LPFM in Albany, Oregon was issued the call sign KHJJ-LP on a frequency of 105.3 FM.
+In 2016, a new LPFM in Albany, Oregon, was issued the call sign KHJJ-LP on a frequency of 105.3 FM.
 It adopted the nickname KHJFM as a tribute to the original "93 KHJ" as programmed by Bill Drake.
 Los Angeles area "Boss Jocks" who worked at the original 93 KHJ are heard on this station.

 WKHJ (104.5 FM), a hot adult contemporary station in Mountain Lake Park, Maryland, has always used the "KHJ" nickname.
 In Fredericton, New Brunswick, Canada, country station CKHJ used the moniker KHJ until 2019, when it rebranded as "Pure Country".

 The KKHJ call sign used during the 1990s by Liberman was assigned to an FM station in American Samoa.
-That station broadcasts at 93.1 FM and uses the "93 KHJ" on-air name and jingles.
+That station broadcasts on 93.1 FM and uses the "93 KHJ" on-air name and jingles.

 An aircheck sample of an old KHJ jingle is heard at the beginning of "AM Radio" by Everclear.
-Harry Chapin, on his Greatest Stories Live album, refers to KHJ in "WOLD" ("I am the morning DJ at KHJ, playing all the hits for you, play them night and day") to the audience's delight; the song was probably recorded in a location served by KHJ.
+Harry Chapin, on his Greatest Stories Live album, refers to KHJ in "WOLD" ("I am the morning DJ at 93 KHJ, playing all the hits for you, play them night and day") to the audience's delight; the song was probably recorded in a location served by KHJ.

 The 2019 film Once Upon a Time in Hollywood features the Boss Radio era of KHJ.
 The movie and official soundtrack album include airchecks of boss jocks Humble Harve and The Real Don Steele as well as original 93 KHJ jingles and advertisements.